 Maximum pink is always the best remedy.
-Perhaps not for unruly 7 year-olds, but I’m working that angle too.
+Perhaps not for unruly seven year-olds, but I’m working that angle too.

 Think of these beet-pickled eggs as the very best kind of salad in a jar.
 Settled into the brine, nestled up with beets, red onions, spices, and a few dill sprigs, the eggs take on just the right amount of flavor.
 Sour, sweet, and a tad earthy, beet-pickled eggs are my new favorite eggs.

 Pickled eggs are great for entertaining.
 In fact, for an upcoming Easter gathering, I’m planning to serve beet-pickled eggs on a tray, tucked against pickled beets and onions alongside paper thin salted radish slices.
-To complement the whole business, I whisked up a zippy sour cream sauce made with just Dijon, horseradish, herbs, pepper, and sea salt.
+To complement these elements, I whisked up a zippy sour cream sauce made with Dijon, horseradish, herbs, pepper, and sea salt.
 Dolloped on a beet-pickled egg, the effect is almost exactly like a pickled deviled egg, but with a lot less work.

 And while these pickled eggs are delightful for gatherings, they make a great salad, too.
-The eggs, beets, and onions, and even the sour cream sauce, are also wonderful atop greens.
+The eggs, beets, and onions, and even the sour cream sauce, are wonderful atop greens.
 And they make great sandwich fixings, too.

 - 6 large eggs